kubernetes-sigs/descheduler/README.md

 * New nodes are added to clusters.

 Consequently, there might be several pods scheduled on less desired nodes in a cluster.
-Due to this, It becomes important to continuously revisit original scheduling decisions.
-This process of revisiting scheduling decisions and helping some pods reschedule on other nodes is defined as rescheduling, and its implementation here as rescheduler.
-Rescheduler, based on its policy, finds pods that are good candidate for replacement and evicts them.
+Rescheduler, based on its policy, finds pods that can be moved and evicts them.

 ## Build and Run